Mental Health Facilities Muskegon, MI

 West Michigan Community Mental Health Hart Site - 32.4 miles from Muskegon, MI

 West Michigan Community Mental Health Hart Site is a mental health clinic in Hart, MI, located at 105 Lincoln Street, 49420 zip code area.
 West Michigan Community Mental Health Hart Site provides telemedicine/telehealth and outpatient treatment.
-West Michigan Community Mental Health Hart Site offers psychotropic medication, trauma therapy and couples/family therapy to young adults, children / adolescents and adults.
-West Michigan Community Mental Health Hart Site also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with trauma.
-Additional services offered at West Michigan Community Mental Health Hart Site include family psychoeducation, case management and suicide prevention services.
+West Michigan Community Mental Health Hart Site offers individual psychotherapy, group therapy and couples/family therapy to young adults, children / adolescents and adults.
+West Michigan Community Mental Health Hart Site also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services offered at West Michigan Community Mental Health Hart Site include suicide prevention services, intensive case management and vocational rehabilitation services.

 Learn More